 Our only niggle around cleaning pet hair is the pivoting head on the pet attachment.
 When you pull the vacuum backward the pivot function can cause it to lift up, so it doesn’t always maintain contact with the surface you’re trying to clean.

-Even so, the Samsung Jet 90 Pet is an excellent vacuum cleaner for pet hair.
+Even so, we think the Samsung Jet 90 Pet is an excellent vacuum cleaner for pet hair.

 Samsung Jet 90 Pet Price and Value for Money